Pixel data real time processing as a next step for HL-LHC upgrades and beyond: Real-time Pixel track reconstruction algorithm with vertexing capability

 \subsubsection{Look-Up Tables describing the dependence in \texorpdfstring{$\eta$}{Lg}}

 The variation in $\eta$ of the 3$\sigma$ window is studied over the $E_{\textrm{ T}}$ range, 10 to 100 GeV, and the full $\eta$ coverage of the pixel detector.
-This window is found to be constant both in $\eta$ and $\phi$ for Step 2, with a value of $\pm{0.01}$ around zero for the $\Delta\eta$-window.
 This gives a quick and simple decision about whether or not the considered couple of pixel clusters must be kept at this early decision step.

 Three $\Delta\eta$-windows are needed for step 3.
 They correspond each one to different sectors in $\eta$, namely: $\pm{0.002}$ around zero for $0<\eta<1.7$, $\pm{0.004 }$ around zero for $1.7<\eta<2.7$ and $\pm{0.01}$ around zero for $2.7<\eta<3$.
 If the pixel clusters under consideration do not fulfill the Condition~\ref{eq:step3-2Define} corresponding to their $\eta$ location$\footnote{As briefly described in Section~\ref{sec:future}, this location in ($\eta$, $\phi$) is transmitted with even a high precision, by the corresponding Front-End ASIC, triggered by the EM calorimeter seed}$ and as defined here above, they will be discarded without even needing to verify Condition~\ref{eq:step3-1Define}.
 This is a quick and simple cross-check.